oemof/tespy/doc/tespy_modules/connections.rst

 value from your system's design point for the characteristic line.
 In design case, the ratio will always be 1.

+After a simulation, it is possible to output the efficiency of a component on a bus and to output the bus value of the component using

+- :code:`mycomponent.calc_bus_efficiency(mybus)`
+- :code:`mycomponent.calc_bus_value(mybus)`

 .. note::

     The available keywords for the dictionary are: